nelimee/qutris/docs/ideas.md

 2. Easy to read and understand
 3. Informative enough

+Based on difficulties of the "opponents", different levels can be created.
+Users can then get a better objective in clearing the game and be more motivated to play with all different opponents with greater fun.

 ### Adding noise into the game

 In order for players to grasp the idea of quantum noise, `qutris` might make possible for players to chose the type(s) of noise they want to include in their game.
 Types of noise include: